 6.5.1 Operating Reserves Charges

-Transmission Customers and Customers engaging in Export Transactions, except for Export Transactions resulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England, and LSEs shall pay an hourly charge equal to the product of (A) the cost to the ISO of providing all Operating Reserves for a given hour; and (B) the ratio of (i) the LSE’s hourly Load or the Transmission Customer’s hourly scheduled Export Transactions, except for Export Transactions resulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England, to (ii) the sum of all Load in the NYCA and all scheduled Export Transactions, except for Export Transactions resulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England, for a given hour.
+Transmission Customers and Customers engaging in Export Transactions, except for Export Transactions at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England, and LSEs shall pay an hourly charge equal to the product of (A) the cost to the ISO of providing all Operating Reserves for a given hour; and (B) the ratio of (i) the LSE’s hourly Load or the Transmission Customer’s hourly scheduled Export Transactions, except for Export Transactions at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England, to (ii) the sum of all Load in the NYCA and all scheduled Export Transactions, except for Export Transactions at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England, for a given hour.
 The cost to the ISO of providing Operating Reserves in each hour will equal the total amount that the ISO pays to procure Operating Reserves on behalf of the market in the Day-Ahead Market and the Real-Time Market, less payments collected from entities that are scheduled to provide less Operating Reserves in the Real-Time Market than in the Day-Ahead Market during that hour, under Rate Schedule 4 of the ISO Services Tariff.
 The ISO shall aggregate the hourly charges to produce a total charge for a given Dispatch Day.

-LSEs taking service under Section 5 of the OATT to supply Station Power as third-party providers shall pay to the ISO a daily charge for this service equal to the product of (A) the cost to the ISO of providing all Operating Reserves for the day and (B) the ratio of (i) the LSE’s Station Power supplied under Section 5 of the OATT for the day to (ii) the sum of all Load in the NYCA and all scheduled Exports, except for Export Transactions resulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England, for the day.
-The ISO shall credit the daily charges paid for Operating Reserves by LSEs taking service under Section 5 of the OATT to supply Station Power as third-party providers on a Load ratio share basis to the Load in the NYCA for that day and all scheduled Exports for the day except for Export Transactions resulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England.
+LSEs taking service under Section 5 of the OATT to supply Station Power as third-party providers shall pay to the ISO a daily charge for this service equal to the product of (A) the cost to the ISO of providing all Operating Reserves for the day and (B) the ratio of (i) the LSE’s Station Power supplied under Section 5 of the OATT for the day to (ii) the sum of all Load in the NYCA and all scheduled Exports, except for Export Transactions at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England, for the day.
+The ISO shall credit the daily charges paid for Operating Reserves by LSEs taking service under Section 5 of the OATT to supply Station Power as third-party providers on a Load ratio share basis to the Load in the NYCA for that day and all scheduled Exports for the day except for Export Transactions at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England.

 6.5.2 Self-Supply